-People spend a lot of time with their colleagues and it’s inevitable that sometimes working relationships turn into romantic relationships.
-However, there are potential risks to employers and employees if romantic relationships between colleagues are conducted inappropriately or end badly, for example if they result in favouritism or unfair treatment.
-These risks are potentially greater if romantic relationships occur between a manager and a more junior member of staff, particularly if they are in the same team or working on the same project.
+People spend a lot of time with their colleagues, making it inevitable that some working relationships may turn into romantic ones.
+However, they can pose potential risks to both employers and employees if, for example, they result in favouritism or unfair treatment, or if relationships between colleagues are conducted inappropriately or end badly.
+These risks are potentially greater if romantic relationships occur between a manager and a more junior staff member, particularly if they work within the same team or on the same project.

 This factsheet looks at how employers can establish clear policies and procedures around relationships in the workplace, whilst respecting employees’ right to a private life.

-This factsheet was last updated by Ben Willmott and Rachel Suff.
+This factsheet was last updated by Lisa Ayling and Rachel Suff.

 Rachel Suff: Senior Employee Relations Adviser, CIPD